elastic/logstash/docs/extending/index.md

 ### Plugin name

-Every plugin must have a name set with the `plugin_name` method.
+Every plugin must have a name set with the `config_name` method.
 If this is not specified plugins will fail to load with an error.

 ### Plugin status